DmitrySigalov/aws-ssm-cli/README.md

 The Installer publishes the code to the machine applications directory and adds it to your system's path.

-The installer can be found at the root folder under its own directory.

 - ### Windows
     - Compile and run the installer project as an Administrator while being in repo root directory:
 ```